(Download a list of Member Benefits in PDF format)

 - Our board members and executive director meet regularly with administrative team members to voice your concerns, opinions, and suggestions.
 The Association sits at the table with Extension Administration to explain the challenges, formulate policies and practices that help solve local problems, smooth out local difficulties, and help county staff and councils be more effective with less effort.

 - Representation on many ISU Extension and Outreach state-wide committees allows the association to represent county interests in many important decisions.
-In the last year, council members have served on the Vice President for Extension and Outreach search committee, Memorandum of Understanding (MOU) committee, county fair partnership agreement committee, and the finance committee.
+In the last year, council members have served on the Structured for Success committee, Assistant Vice President for County Services search committee, and the MOU committee.

 IECA investigates your Council’s concerns and challenges

 - IECA provides County Extension Councils access to their own legal representation.
-Over half of all county extension councils have worked directly with Whitfield & Eddy to help with issues relating to employment law, staffing conflicts, policy review and contract oversight.
-Whitfield & Eddy have also served all 100 extension councils by representing councils’ interests in guidance on their responsibilities under the Affordable Care Act, overtime rules, open meeting law concerns, and background checks.
+In 2019, nearly one-fourth of Iowa’s county extension councils have worked directly with Whitfield & Eddy to help with issues relating to employment law, staffing conflicts, policy review and contract oversight.
+Additionally, Whitfield & Eddy has served the good of all extension councils by advocating for clearly defined roles and processes in the Structured for Success recommendation and the revised MOU agreement, providing guidance for employer responsibilities during the COVID-19 pandemic, as well as updating personnel policy and the employee handbook templates.

 - Employee Assistance Program for councils to offer to their county-paid employees.
-In 2018, over 330 county employees have access to benefits to help them with their problems and challenges in their everyday lives.
+In 2020, over 350 county employees have access to benefits to help them with their problems and challenges in their everyday lives.
+This service has especially been helpful to employees in dealing with the extra stress of the COVID-19 pandemic.

 IECA facilitates the sharing of best practices